-Horseshoe Bend Trail is a 2.8 mile lightly trafficked loop trail located near Daviston, AL that features a river and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible year-round.
+Horseshoe Bend Trail is a 2.2 mile lightly trafficked loop trail located near Dadeville, AL that features a river and is good for all skill levels.
+The trail is primarily used for hiking, walking, and birding and is accessible year-round.

 well maintained trail that has very few elevation changes. it was dry for my visit, but i can see where it could get a little messy if you go after a hard rain particularly down in the area next to the river.
 As with any river area, take some skeeter spray (repellant for my Yankee friends) just to be safe. great couple of hours to explore nature as well as history.